manimegalai2508/Coinflip/README.md

 ## 📞 Contact

-For any inquiries or issues, feel free to reach out to [Manimegalai K](mailto:iam.manimegalai25@gmail.com).
+If you have any questions or issues, please contact [Manimegalai K](mailto:iam.manimegalai25@gmail.com).